Ben-Weber/duckduckgo/README.md

 This project is an application for searching and displaying results from DuckDuckGo.

+## Live Demo

+The application is available to the public at: [https://duckduckgo-liard.vercel.app/](https://duckduckgo-liard.vercel.app/)

 ## How to Launch

 1. **First time running the program:** Navigate to both the client and server directories and run: